 To avoid this and to avoid back pain that goes with it there is a need for pelvic exercise which will help to prevent stress incontinent and back pain from occurring during and after pregnancy.

 How to exercise pelvic Floor; You need to sit on a hard surface and put your two legs closed up, thereby tightening your anus so closing also your urethral orifice(bladder mouth).
 Do this for several times a day so that the pelvic floor will tone up and be able to be controlling the release of urine from the bladder as before.

-Be on all four, with knees under hips, hands under shoulders, with fingers facing forward and abdomen lifted to keep back straight.
+Be on all fours, with knees under hips, hands under shoulders, with fingers facing forward and abdomen lifted to keep back straight.